 What does happen in an appeal to the Circuit Court?

-It all comes down to whether the hearing officer at your DAAD hearing applied the law correctly in determining to deny your request to have your license restored.
+It all comes down to whether the hearing officer at your driver's license hearing applied the law correctly in determining to deny your request to have your license restored.
 The Circuit Court judge must come to an undeniable conclusion that the hearing officer erred, which is not typical.

 The determination is found to be:

 a) In violation of the Constitution of the United States, the State Constitution, or a statute

 b) In excess of the Secretary of State's authority of jurisdiction